17021084/Real_Estate/README.md

 # Real_Estate
 predict property

-#my analysis in file 'report.html'
+i got data  from Kaggle.com

-data i got from Kaggle
+i used Linear Model to predict the price .

-i using Linear Model to predict the price . learn more in 'report.html';
+# my analysis in file 'report.html'